 Even people with hearing aids will experience issues hearing various types of alerts if they aren’t wearing their hearing aids.
 This can be a bigger issue when they are sleeping.
 That’s why there are a few types of ALDs you can get with alert systems so you do not miss them.

-Pocketalkers act as microphones that sends amplified sound to headphones that you wear, instead of to hearing aids.
+Pocketalkers act as microphones that send amplified sound to headphones that you wear, instead of to hearing aids.

 They are great for students, church-goers and people in a conference.
 They basically act like microphones that amplify sound from a specific area, and feed the sound to your headphones.
 These work like remote hearing aid microphone streamers.